How to learn a language by yourself

 Buy a self-study book (for lower-level learners)

-You can absolutely learn German up to a certain level by yourself if you are disciplined and are able to maintain your motivation through the hard times (of which there will be many).
+You can absolutely learn a language up to a certain level by yourself if you are disciplined and are able to maintain your motivation through the hard times (of which there will be many).

 Removing yourself from a screen and buying a physical book that is specifically designed for self-study can be an incredibly useful tool.

-A search online for German self-study textbook [+your level] will bring up some good ideas.
+A search online for [your language] self-study textbook [+your level] will bring up some good ideas.